bricss/eslint-config-ultra-refined/README.md

-Ultra refined ESLint config 📜
+Ultra refined ESLint shareable config 📜
 ---
 This package provides all-purpose, extensible **[ESLint](https://eslint.org/)** config for `ES2024+` syntax.
-With focus on a source code readability and counteractions against bugs.
+With an emphasis on code readability and counterchecks against implicit flaws.

 ## Prerequisites